The test data can be split into three categories:

 robust static VSR pipelines.

-A good use case for this is car advertisement, where cars are placed within a VS volume to simulate driving in various foreign locations.
+A good use case for this is car advertisement, where cars are placed within a VP volume to simulate driving in various foreign locations.
 Through

 camera hardware can be avoided.
 Pre-production planning is also simplified as directors no longer need to consider location-specific challenges.
 Still,